 The following night, 10 miles away in a suburban area of Los Feliz, two more people were butchered.
 Supermarket executive Leno LaBianca and his wife Rosemary, a dress shop co-owner, were bound and brutally stabbed to death by home invaders.
 The killers left behind the words "Rise", "Death to pigs" and "Healter Skelter" in their victim's blood.

 Police initially believed the murders at Cielo drive were the result of a drug transaction that had gone wrong - “Narcotics aspects are under investigation,” one officer was quoted as saying in the press.
 Suggestions that the killings were linked to the similar Labianca murders the following night, despite both crime scenes featuring inflammatory messages written in the victim's blood, were dismissed.

 The narcotics angle seemed logical considering the huge spike in violent crime that accompanied the explosion of drug use during the 1960s.
 Just weeks earlier, music teacher Gary Hinman was murdered in a dispute over a drug deal.
 Involved in that crime were a group that would soon become centre-stage - Charles Manson and his followers, dubbed 'The Manson Family'.

-Hinman was held hostage for three days by Manson member and budding musician Bobby Beausoleil for unpaid drug debts, during which Manson dropped by and cut part of Hinman's ear off with a cutlas.
-Beausoleil and another Manson follower - Susan Atkins, eventually stabbed Hinman to death and wrote "Political piggy" on the walls in his blood.
+Hinman was held hostage for three days by Manson member and budding musician Bobby Beausoleil for unpaid drug debts, during which Manson dropped by and cut part of Hinman's ear off with a cutlass.
+Beausoleil and another Manson follower named Susan Atkins eventually stabbed Hinman to death and wrote "Political piggy" on the walls in his blood.

 Despite the obvious fact this crime was related in style to the recent carnage at Cielo Drive, police did not, either deliberately or due to a failure of intelligence, make any connection.